LaVar Ball has been quiet lately. A little too quiet.

 If the ping pong balls fall in the most likely order, the Boston Celtics will pick first and likely take Markelle Fultz.
 The Phoenix Suns have the second-most ping pong balls, but they’re already lousy with point guards.
 Eric Bledsoe, 27, averaged 21.1 points, 6.3 assists and 4.8 rebounds last season and is under contract through 2019.
 Tyler Ulis, who averaged 13.2 points and 7.2 assists after the All-Star Break, is still on a rookie deal through 2020.
 Brandon Knight is also under contract through the ’19-’20 season but is coming off his least productive season as a pro.

 Perhaps the lousy part makes Lonzo Ball more appealing.
 Or maybe the Ball circus is actually enticing to smaller market teams like Phoenix, Minnesota, Sacramento and Orlando?
 People will show up to watch Lonzo play and will get fired up about the things LaVar says.
-But are those cities any way to raise a
+But are those cities any way to raise a child brand?

 For all the talk about college basketball players leaving after one year in school and NBA fans not knowing who they are … everyone knows Lonzo Ball thanks to his mouthy father.
 That makes Lonzo a marketer’s dream.